Acne Scar Treatment

-Solihull Medical Cosmetic Clinic, led by Dr Sagoo, is one of the very few leading acne scarring clinics in the UK to offer a full range of scar treatments and receives referrals from GPs as well as private hospitals.
+Solihull Medical Cosmetic Clinic, led by Dr Sagoo, is one of the very few leading acne scar treatment clinics in the UK to offer a full range of scar treatments and receives referrals from GPs as well as private hospitals.

 What is acne scarring?

 Acne scarring is a reaction to the inflammation in the skin caused by acne.
 During the inflammatory process, the tissue is destroyed.
 As the body attempts to heal the skin, a reaction called fibrosis occurs.
 Fibrosis leads to changes in the texture of the skin that can make it thinner (called atrophic) or thicker (called hypertrophic) than normal skin.
 Scarring is permanent.
-Thus, treating acne early, before scar formation and discolouration, is crucial.
+Thus, Acne scar treatment early, before scar formation and discolouration, is crucial.

 Types of acne scarring